FraTesta/experimental_ws/src/assignment2/README.md

   The _robotDog.gazebo_ contains the definitions of the camera plugin and the differential driver plugin which allows to control the robot wheels.
 In the _urdf_ directory there is also the model description of the ball and the human (which has no active function).
 ## Software Architecture and System's Features
- Of course the software architecture has been updated mainly by replacing the previous ROS service dedicated to navigation, with an action server (_navigation_action_ sever ) capable of moving the robot within the Gazebo simulation.
-Finally the _getPosition_ and _speakPerception_ nodes have been replaced by a new ROS node dedicated to the detection and the tracking of the ball called _ballDetection_.
+ Of course the software architecture has been updated, mainly by replacing the previous ROS service dedicated to navigation, with an action server (_navigation_action_ sever ) capable of moving the robot within the Gazebo simulation.
+Finally the _getPosition_ and _speakPerception_ nodes have been replaced by a new ROS node dedicated to the detection and the tracking of the ball, called _ballDetection_.
  You can launch the project
  ```
  $ roslaunch assignment2 gazebo_world.launch